FelixAburto/Detection-Engineering/README.md

 -  zeek.connection.state : "RSTO" looks for logs that have RTSO as its zeek connection state
 -  zeek.connection.state_message : "Connection established, originator aborted (sent a RST)." looks for logs that has this message as its zeek connections state message

-Now that we have our query we are ready to create
+Now that we have our query we are ready to create our detection rule.

 </br>